-The Supported Internship is an academic year long programme designed for young people aged 16-24 with an Education, Health and Care Plan, transitioning from education to paid employment.
-DFN Project SEARCH is a collaboration between Preston's College, Lancashire County Council and Hft.
+The Supported Internship is an academic year-long programme designed for young people aged 16-24 with an Education, Health and Care Plan, transitioning from education to paid employment.
+DFN Project SEARCH is a collaboration between Preston College, Lancashire County Council, Lancashire Constabulary and Hft.

 The goal for each intern is to gain paid employment of 16+ hours a week.
-To reach that goal, the programme provides real-life work experience placements within Lancashire County Council.
+To reach that goal, the programme provides real-life work experience placements within Lancashire County Council or Lancashire Constabulary.
 This is combined with onsite daily classroom sessions in employability and independent living skills, to help young people with learning disabilities and autism spectrum conditions make successful transitions to a productive adult life.

 Want to see what our Project SEARCH learners get up to on their internship?
 Click here to watch a short video featuring our interns and LCC staff.

 WHAT WILL I LEARN?

 Classroom activities are designed around these focus areas: Team Building, Workplace Safety, Technology, Maintaining Employment, Self-Advocacy, Financial Literacy, Health and Wellness, and Preparing for Employment.